nicenustian/stocks-bayesian-lstm-and-transfer-learning/README.md

 Non-trainable params: 0
 _________________________________________________________________

-# training for a combined model using sotcks data one by one<br>
+# Training for a combined model using sotcks data one by one<br>

 new/AMZN.csv<br>